shuddha7435/Django-TO-DO-APP/README.md

 ![Django_Install](https://user-images.githubusercontent.com/16424882/99523668-9464e800-29c1-11eb-8d96-1a2a16d45ffa.png)

-# Registering the Todo application
+# Registering our Todo application

-Open the backend/settings.py file and update the INSTALLED_APPS section as so:
+If we open the backend/settings.py file and update the INSTALLED_APPS section:

 ```
 # backend/settings.py